RTradeLtd/s3x/README.md

 # Development/Testing

-The current setup is to use the TemporalX development environment located at `xapi-dev.temporal.cloud:9090`, and this is hard-coded into the TemporalX gateay.
+The current setup is using the TemporalX development environment located at `xapi-dev.temporal.cloud:9090`, as a hard coded parameter in the codebase.
 If you have a valid copy, and license of TemporalX running you can spin that up, update the hard coded address, and you'll your own S3X running!

 To develop or test S3X you'll need to have a valid go 1.13 installation, as well as git.
 To download, install, and run you can use the following commands: